Maltose-6'-phosphate glucosidase

+The enzyme characterised from Fusobacterium mortiferum hydrolyses maltose 6'-phosphate to glucose 6-phosphate and D-glucose.
+The enzyme also hydrolyses other 6-phospho-α-D-glucosides.
+A process to produce tyrosine has been developed which involves optimising this and other enzymes by metabolic engineering.

 It belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
 It participates in starch and sucrose metabolism.

 Nomenclature

 The systematic name of this enzyme class is maltose-6′-phosphate 6-phosphoglucohydrolase.
 This enzyme is also called phospho-α-glucosidase.